-- (i) the granting of aid must not be linked with specific types of production: so long as the beneficiary continues to practise farming it is preferable that he should concentrate on those products in relation to which-at market prices-his productivity is highest; - (ii) to a certain extent aid could be varied in inverse proportion to the resources acquired by the farm; however, this should not be taken to the point of discouraging attempts at rationalization or at reconversion for other types of activity.
+- 75. Production quotas limit competition between producers and therefore tend to enable production to be continued in firms or in regions where costs are higher; the corollary is higher prices for consumers and a bonus for better-situated producers. - 76.
+Income subsidy implies that optimum use is not being made of the factor labour in the farms considered.
+It can therefore only be justified economically as a provisional solution pending the modernization of the farms or the retraining of farmers for other types of activity.
+Even if used temporarily and limited to particular cases, it must fulfil certain supplementary conditions: - the granting of aid must not be linked with specific types of production: so long as the beneficiary continues to practice farming it is preferable that he should concentrate on these products in relation to which - at market prices - his productivity is highest; - to a certain extent aid could be varied in inverse proportion to the resources acquired by the farm; however, this should not be taken to the point of discouraging attempts at rationalization or at reconversion for other types of activity.